Contact Us Today Schedule a Consultation

 If a nipple-sparing mastectomy wasn't possible, you have beautiful options to complete your reconstruction:

-For unilateral (one-sided) breast cancer, achieving symmetry often involves adjusting the non-cancer breast.
-Depending on your goals and anatomy, options include:
+For unilateral (one-sided) breast cancer, achieving symmetry often involves adjusting the non-cancerous breast.
+Depending on your goals and anatomy, options may include:

-Aesthetx offers breast lift procedures, including auto-augmentation techniques that rearrange your own tissue for natural upper-pole fullness.
+Breast lift (mastopexy) - Reshapes and raises the breast, sometimes using auto-augmentation techniques that rearrange your own tissue for natural fullness.

 Symmetry procedures are sometimes covered as part of cancer reconstruction pathways.
-Ask your medical team and insurance provider what's included in your specific case.
+It's worth asking your medical team and insurance provider what's included in your specific case.

 Reconstruction is often a process, not a single event.
 The journey typically includes: